 There are different ways to integrate one system or application with another.
 Using an API (Application Programming Interface) is one such way.
 This allows different systems to communicate with one another based upon a set of predefined rules and methods.

-A low-code development platform like Linx can lighten your load and deal with most of the complexity for you, leaving you with only needing a basic understanding of how API’s work.
+One way is to build this in your favourite language by hiring a Ruby or Python developer, or alternatively turn your attention to a low-code development platform.
+Tools such as Linx can lighten your load and deal with most of the complexity for you, leaving you with only needing a basic understanding of how API’s work.

 So how do API’s work?